premodelling/infections/README.md

 <br>
 <br>

-### Design Matrices for Modelling
+### Design Matrix & Outcomes Series for Modelling

-The raw design matrices, wherein all measures are at NHS Trust level, are available at
+The raw series for design matrices and outcomes, wherein all measures are at NHS Trust level, are available at

 * [warehouse/design/raw](./warehouse/design/raw)